roboquant avatar

 level: intermediate

-And although the included code snippets are written in Python, the underlying theory is applicable to any implementation.
+The included code snippets are written in Python, but the underlying software algorithms are applicable to any implementation.
 Also, this book contains great information about how easy it is for your approach to developing look-ahead bias without realizing it.

 Marcos Lopez de Prado also has some good YouTube videos where he explains much of the same theory.
 So check those out first if you are not sure yet about buying this book.
 Also, the book felt a bit fragmented at times, and the videos help to make the topics covered in the book more coherent.